Three-body bound states of two bosons and one impurity in one dimension: The phase diagram and emerged three-body bound states

-where $\kappa _{1}=d/2-g/\sqrt{2}$, $\kappa _{2}=-d/2$ and $C$ is the normalization coefficient of wavefunction.
-The wavefunction in other regions can be obtained through the symmetry of wavefunction: $\psi (x,y) =\psi (x,-y) $ and $\psi (x,y) =-\psi (-x,-y) $.
-The bound states vanish at $|x|\rightarrow 0$, $|y|\rightarrow 0$ and therefore the wave function $\psi(x,y)$ must be attenuated.
-To ensure this, it must satisfy $\kappa _{1}>0$ and $\kappa _{1}-\kappa _{2}<0$, which give the condition for the existence of even-parity bound state, $g/\sqrt{2}>d>\sqrt{2}g$ with $d<0$ and $g<0$.
-The even-parity bound states cannot be solved by Bethe Ansatz.
+where $\kappa _{1}=d/2-g/\sqrt{2}$, $\kappa _{2}=-d/2$ and $C$ is the normalization factor of the wavefunction.
+The wavefunction in other regions can be obtained through the symmetries of wavefunction: $\psi (x,y) =\psi (x,-y) $ and $\psi (x,y) =-\psi (-x,-y) $.
+The wavefunction in Eq. \eqref{functionBA} is confined in $y=0$ or $x=\pm y$, which is not necessarily bounded in those directions.
+The existence of this bounded state puts constraint conditions for $g$ and $d$.
+Along $y=0$, the wavefunction vanishes at $|x| \rightarrow \infty$, which gives us $\kappa _{1}>0$ and $\kappa _{2}>0$, thus, $d>\sqrt{2}g$.
+Along $x \pm y=0$, the wavefunction vanishes at $|x \mp y| \rightarrow \infty$, which gives us $\kappa _{2}-\kappa _{1}>0$ and $\kappa _{1}+\kappa _{2}>0$, so $g/\sqrt{2}>d$.
+Put the pieces together, the odd-parity bound state exists within $g/\sqrt{2}>d>\sqrt{2}g$.
+The even-parity bound states cannot be solved via Bethe Ansatz.
 We show the energies of the bound states with $M/m=0.01$ in the Fig \ref{fig3}(a).
-It is clear that the odd-parity three-body bound state and excited even-parity three-body bound state emerge from continuous spectrum at $|d|=0.707\approx 1/\sqrt{2}$ and $0.929 $, and then merge into the continuous spectrum at $|d|=1.414\approx \sqrt{2}$ and $|d|= 1.058$.
-Fig.\ref{fig3}(b) confirms that near the critical point $|d|=0.707$ one light particle is combined tightly with the heavy one forming a molecular, and this molecular is loosely combined with the other light particle.
-Fig.\ref{fig3}(c) shows that the two light particles form a dimmer, and this dimmer is loosely combined with the heavy one at the critical point $|d|=1.414$.
+The even-parity bounded state (marked by red line) emerges from the continuous spectrum from $|d|=0.929$ to $|d|=1.058$.
+The numerical computation of the odd-parity bound state (marked by orange line) emerge from $|d|=0.707\approx 1/\sqrt{2}$ to $|d|=1.414\approx \sqrt{2}$, which is in agreement with the analytical result obtained before.
+Fig.\ref{fig3}(b) confirms that near $|d|=0.707$ one light particle is combined tightly with the heavy one forming a molecule, which is loosely combined with the other light particle.
+Fig.\ref{fig3}(c) shows that the two light particles form a dimer, which is loosely combined with the heavy one at $|d|=1.414$.
+Fig.\ref{fig3}(b) and (c) also have something to say about the threshold of atom-dimer continuous spectra.
+When $|d|<1$, $|d|<|g|$, the trimer state exhibits near threshold that bound one heavy particle and one light particle tightly, as shown in Fig.\ref{fig3}(b), which suggests the dimer at the bottom of the threshold is formed by a heavy particle and a light particle.
+When $|d|>1$, $|d|>|g|$, the dimer at the bottom of the threshold consists of two light particles, which can be inferred from Fig.\ref{fig3}(c) with similar reasoning.